SD-RSiX/GNS3-Lab/README.md

 ### Routers

-Containers are not supposed to change: they are supposed to be replaced, so the changes you do in a container will be lost when it is destroyed.
-We could have used volumes to persist configuration changes, but to make them simpler and portable, they do not store anything but the configuration they were built with.
+Containers are not supposed to change: they are supposed to be replaced, so the changes you do in a container will be lost when the container is destroyed (closing GNS3, for example).
+We could have used volumes to persist container's configuration changes, but to make them simpler and portable, they do not store anything but the configuration they were built with.

 The commands below build all the router containers with the appropriate configuration.
 You will build them only once unless you want to change some configuration and make it persistent.

-Buiding the first container takes a little longer because it downloads the base image, the others build faster.
+Buiding the first container takes a little longer because it downloads the base image.

-Build one by one running the following commands:
+Build one by one running the following Docker commands:

 ```
 ## Run the following commands in the same directory where this file is.